davidsneighbour/components/README.md

 home = [ "HTML", "RSS", "REDIR", "HEADERS" ]
 ```

-1. `Add "dnb-hugo-netlification"` at the left side of your theme setup.
+1. Add `dnb-hugo-netlification` at the left side of your theme setup.
 2. You already have the `[output]` section, add `"REDIR", "HEADERS"` to it.
 3. Done.

-# Individual Setup
+## Redirects

-## Per post
+### Per post

 Redirection takes aliases that are defined in the pages frontmatter and creates a 301 redirect for them.
 This is done via HTTP headers as opposed to the redirects via HTML meta tags that Hugo is doing.
-This is faster and better for SEO (which is an opinion, probably not provable).
+This is faster and might be better for SEO.

 Just keep defining them via frontmatter and let `dnb-hugo-netlification` do the rest.